📐 SAT

 About This Drill

-This AP U.S. History Period 8 drill uses an adapted essay by historian Diane Okafor that challenges the standard civil rights narrative.
+This AP U.S. History Period 8 drill uses a modern historian's analysis challenging the standard civil rights narrative.
 Questions address the historian's argument, the distinction between de jure and de facto segregation, and what the standard narrative obscures about race and inequality in America.

 Passage